milonmaze/privacy-terms-observatory-beta/cloud.google.com/terms/services.md

 Google Cloud VMware Engine (GCVE): GCVE is a managed VMware-as-a-Service that is specifically designed for running VMware workloads on Google Cloud Platform.
 GCVE enables customers to run VMware virtual machines natively in a dedicated, private, software-defined data center.

+Workload Manager: Workload Manager is a rule-based validation service for evaluating workloads running on Google Cloud.
+If enabled, Workload Manager scans application workloads to detect deviations from standards, rules, and best practices that improve system quality, reliability, and performance.

 Storage

 Cloud Storage: Cloud Storage is a RESTful service for storing and accessing your data on Google's infrastructure.
 The service combines the performance and scalability of Google's cloud with advanced security and sharing capabilities.